teamniteo/handbook/2_Operations/apps.md

 Set up reminders on the week they should be posted before reminder post time.

 Weekly:
 /remind #operations every Monday at 11:50 UTC “Meeting in 10 minutes!
-Join the appropriate huddle or write an #out-of-office message if not attending”
+Join the appropriate Slack's huddle or write an #out-of-office message if not attending”
 /remind #operations every Monday at 11:59 UTC “@here Meeting starting now!”
 ```